STAND. COM. REP. NO. 197

 State of Hawaii

-Your Committee received testimony in support of this measure from the Environmental Caucus of the Democratic Party of Hawai‘i, Climate Protectors Coalition, West Maui Green Cycle, Zero Waste Maui, and four individuals.
-Your Committee received comments on this measure from the Department of Health, Hawai‘i Farm Bureau, and one individual.
+Your Committee received testimony in support of this measure from Department of Business, Economic Development, and Tourism; Hawai‘i Tourism Authority; and one individual.
+Your Committee received comments on this measure from the Office of Information Practices.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 856, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 856, H.D.
-1, and be referred to your Committee on Water & Land.
+As affirmed by the record of votes of the members of your Committee on Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 696, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 696, S.D.
+1, and be referred to your Committee on Judiciary.